boardman/tableau-mssql-jdbc-connector/Readme.md

 A sample JDBC connector.
-This requires the Postgres JDBC driver.
+This requires the MSSQL JDBC driver.